2007 Belgian Grand Prix

 The 2007 Belgian Grand Prix (officially the 2007 Formula 1 ING Belgian Grand Prix) was the fourteenth race of the 2007 FIA Formula One World Championship, returning to the Formula One calendar after a year's absence.
 It was held on 16 September at the Circuit de Spa-Francorchamps, near the village of Francorchamps, Wallonia, Belgium.

 Report

 Background

 Going into the race, McLaren driver Lewis Hamilton led the Drivers' Championship by three points from teammate Fernando Alonso and Scuderia Ferrari led the Constructors' Championship by 57 points from BMW Sauber after the exclusion of McLaren from the Constructors' Championship following the Ferrari/McLaren spy saga.
 Otherwise McLaren would have been leading the Championship.

 The race also marked the 100th race start for Australian Red Bull Racing driver Mark Webber.

 Practice

-Ferrari tried the new for the first time traffic light system.
+Ferrari tried the new traffic light system for the first time.

 Qualifying

 The usual drivers were eliminated in the first qualifying session—Adrian Sutil and Sakon Yamamoto went out in the Spykers along with Takuma Sato and Anthony Davidson in the Super Aguris, Rubens Barrichello in the Honda and Sebastian Vettel in the Toro Rosso.

 The second qualifying session was unusual as six drivers in six different cars were eliminated—Alexander Wurz of Williams, Vitantonio Liuzzi of Toro Rosso, Jenson Button of Honda, David Coulthard of Red Bull Racing.
 Giancarlo Fisichella of Renault and Ralf Schumacher of Toyota.
 Fisichella was later relegated right to the back of the grid after changing his engine after qualifying.

 This left seven different teams in the top 10.
 Heikki Kovalainen qualified tenth for Renault, just behind Jarno Trulli in the Toyota.
 Ahead of them were Mark Webber's Red Bull and Nick Heidfeld in the BMW Sauber.
 Nico Rosberg did very well in the Williams to qualify on row 3 alongside Robert Kubica in the second BMW Sauber.
 However, the Pole was given a ten place grid drop for an engine change.
 Once again, McLaren and Ferrari occupied the top four places.
 Fernando Alonso pipped McLaren teammate Lewis Hamilton to 3rd place, but Ferrari dominated, with Kimi Räikkönen beating Felipe Massa to get his 14th career pole and lock out the front row for the Italian team.

 Due to FIA rules about the order in which penalties are applied, Kubica's penalty was applied first.
 This left him 15th and behind Fisichella.
 Then the Italian's penalty was applied, so Kubica ended up 14th.
 This meant Coulthard, Button and Liuzzi all gained two places as both drivers had been ahead of them.